Medicare Fraud Attorney Miami Florida & Healthcare Fraud Defense Lawyers

 Answer:

 Yes — federal cases are not the same as state cases.
 The rules, evidence standards, agencies, and sentencing guidelines are more complex.
 Many attorneys don’t understand the False Claims Act, Stark Law, or Anti-Kickback Statute.
 We do.
-Our firm handles complex federal healthcare fraud defense across Miami, FLorida and nationwide.
+Our firm handles complex federal healthcare fraud defense across Miami, Florida, and nationwide.

 Who Are Our Clients